ubcmicroworkshop/ubc-hku-2020/instruction.md

 ## General Observations

-* The presentations will not be recorded.
+* The presentations will be recorded, and the video will be shown to our HKU colleagues.